Yosemite fire grows as crews protect iconic sequoias

 Campers near the blaze were evacuated but the rest of the sprawling park in California remained open, though smoke that hung in the air obscured some scenic vistas.

 More than 500 mature sequoias were threatened in the Mariposa Grove but there were no reports of severe damage to any named trees, including the 3,000-year-old Grizzly Giant.
-Some of the massive trunks were wrapped in fire-resistant foil for protection as the blaze burned out of control.

 The cause of the Washburn Fire was under investigation.
 It had grown to nearly 2.5 square miles (6.7 square kilometers) by Sunday morning.

-Note: This story has been corrected to fix inaccurate information from a park spokesperson and reflect that the tree trunks are not wrapped in protective foil.